austintheriot/wrend/wrend/README.md

 - Make using uniform links more ergonomic: use builder pattern, etc.

-- Make a trait for Texture numbers that is available from the Renderer?
+- Make a trait for Texture numbers that is available from the RendererData?

 - Cleanup:
   - Consume links when they are used during build time - would require less cloning in general